 You feel like hot dogs and cotton candy but settle for free-range chicken-burgers and Rice Dream.

 You wake up and say, "I got lost.
 And I wasn't HERE, for all that time.
-Today, I'm alive, and awake, and in my body, I'm HERE, and I CAN'T be angry or full of rage because it feels too good to be FREE of anger and rage.
-I won't ever ever let those evil forces ever take me away from the Garden again."
+Today, I'm alive, and awake, and in my body, I'm HERE, and I cannot be angry or full of rage because it feels too good to be free of anger and rage.
+I won't ever ever let those evil forces ever take me away from my Garden again."

 Next day, you find yourself explaining to a tech-support person in India who works for the phone company in America that you don't have 97 phones in British Honduras.
 You find yourself with a 10am appointment with the dentist, and you find yourself reading a slick brochure about tooth implants and why you're not a good candidate for them.
 You find yourself in a food mart, looking for something that was grown without gene-splicing.